johnnybinh/flappy_bird_deployment/README.md

 - **Score Points:**
 - Avoiding an obstacle gives you +1 point.
 - Avoiding a spaceship gives you +3 points.

+## ⛏️ Built Using
+The game is built using the following technologies and tools:
+- HTML: Provides the structure and markup for the game interface.
+- CSS: Styles the game elements, ensuring a visually appealing presentation.
+- JavaScript: Implements the game logic and interactions, making the game dynamic and interactive.

 ## 🪄Contributing
 Feel free to fork this repository and contribute your own ideas or improvements.
 I welcome pull requests!